costa-group/EthIR/README.md

 A framework for high-level Analysis of Ethereum Bytecode.

-The tool extends [OYENTE framework](https://github.com/melonproject/oyente) to build the CFG of EVM programs analyzed and builds a Rule-based representation.
+The tool extends [OYENTE framework](https://github.com/melonproject/oyente) to build the CFG of EVM programs analyzed and generates a Rule-based representation.
 This high-level representation can be injected in other resource static analayzers.

 ## Installation
 1. Install Solidity compiler (last version tested 0.4.19)